robin-raymond/zax.io/pointers.md

 ### Pointer casting

 Pointers can be casted by way of three casting methods:
-* raw conversion of the pointer type using the `cast` operator
+* raw conversion of a pointer type using a `unsafe as` operator
-* compatible [composition](composition.md) conversion of the pointer type using the `outercast` operator
+* compatible [composition](composition.md) conversion of a pointer type using an `unsafe outerof` operator
-* runtime conversation of compatible [composition](composition.md) pointer types using the `outerof` operator
+* runtime conversation of compatible [composition](composition.md) pointer types using an `outerof` operator

-The `as` operator can only be used to convert a pointer to/from an intrinsic number type of equal or greater capacity than the pointer.
+An `as` operator can only be used to convert a pointer to/from an intrinsic numeric type of equal or greater capacity than an original pointer.

 #### Pointer raw conversion

-Pointers can use the `cast` operator to treat a pointer of one type as a pointer of a different type.
-The language will perform no validation that the pointers are indeed compatible and will allow any conversion from one pointer type to another type to occur.
-Programmers are expected to understand if the pointer types are indeed compatible and they must take responsibility of the risk of creating undefined behavior.
-Pointers of any type can be converted to any other type using the `cast` operator regardless of how ridiculous and unsafe this cast operation might be.
+Pointers can use a `unsafe as` operator to treat a pointer of one type as a pointer of a different type.
+The language will perform no pointers validation for compatibility and it will allow any conversion from one pointer type to another type to occur.
+Programmers are expected to understand if a pointer type is indeed compatible and they must take responsibility of creating undefined behavior.
+Pointers of any type can be converted to any other type using the `unsafe as` operator regardless of how ridiculously `unsafe` this cast operation might be.

 ````zax
 print final : ()(...) = {